gildor2/UEViewer/readme.txt

 Changes:
 ~~~~~~~~
+29.11.2010
+- implemented support for the recent UE3 animations (September 2010+ UDK)

+26.11.2010
+- updated UDK support for November 2010 version

+16.11.2010
+- implemented Berkanix support

+07.11.2010
+- improved multipart mesh display: Ctrl+T will tag/untag mesh, supports animations for
+  all parts
+- added "-pkg=<package>" option to load extra package (may be useful when animation is
+  placed separately from mesh)

 24.10.2010
 - updated Land of Chaos Online (LOCO) support

 22.10.2010
-- implemented support for the latest UE3 materials
+- implemented support for the recent UE3 materials

 15.10.2010
 - fixed bug reading UE3 SkeletalMesh with multiple UV sets